rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 **CLARIFICATION**
 A section is said to be presequent to another section, if its sectioning node is presequent to the other section's sectioning node.

-If a sectioning node does not belong to the section it declares, then sectioning nodes need to have a purpose with regards to presequent sections.
-For the moment, that purpose can be understood to establish a relationship between presequent sections and the corresponding sectioning node.

 **CLARIFICATION**
 A sectioning node can only be associated with one or more presequent sections.